 Convert a TAP or TZX file (which may be inside a zip archive) into a Z80 snapshot.
 INPUT may be the full URL to a remote zip archive or TAP/TZX file, or the path to a local file.
-Arguments may be read from FILE instead of (or as well as) being given on the command line. '''
+Arguments may be read from FILE instead of (or as '''